gtembry/301-daily-journal/LJ-code-301.md

 ## Learning journal code 301 - day 13

 Today I learned about Heroku deployment.
 Git and Heroku work hand in hand.
 Heroku is responsible for creating the app and github stores the source code for said app.

+# Learning journal code 301 - day 14

+ Today I learned you can get a codepoint from any index in a string using String.prototype.charCodeAt.